No Longer Separate, Not Yet Equal

 No Longer Separate, Not Yet Equal offers valuable insights into the intricate workings of America's elite higher education system.

 Thomas J. Espenshade is professor of sociology at Princeton University.
-Alexandria Walton Radford completed her PhD in sociology at Princeton University and is the associate director of postsecondary education at MPR Associates Inc. in Washington, DC.
+Alexandria Walton Radford completed her PhD in sociology at Princeton University and directs the Center for Postsecondary Transformation at American Institutes for Research (AIR).